Table of Contents

 getting relief on your own.

-When it Focuses in the Buttock
+When it Focuses on the Buttock

-When there is a pain in the lower buttock, it can be the primary complaint.
+When there is pain in the lower buttock, it can be the primary complaint.
 In those cases, pain down the thigh is a lesser concern or may not even be a problem.

 This stiffness and chronic pain may flare up when rising from a chair.
 It may also disturb their sleep or cause them to walk with a limp.